foundling/PythonByError/content/chapters/0_intro/content.md

 Here are some steps I'm not going to worry about before we get started:

-+ Since I don't believe in 'programming music', here is a [cool list of non-distracting albums]() for you to put on in the background if you find you want that.
 + Deciding upon a text editor.

 # Fail First